tpoornashree/tpoornashree/README.md

 - 👀 I’m interested in coding and developing web applications
 - 🌱 I’m currently learning and developing web applications using Reactjs and redux.
 - 💞️ I’m looking to collaborate with developers and build dynamic web apps.
 - 📫 How to reach me?
-You can contact me via my email id: tpoornashre@gmail.com
+You can contact me via my email id: tpoornashre@gmail.com or my ig id: https://www.instagram.com/codeliketheresnotomorrow

 <!---
 tpoornashree/tpoornashree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.